huggingface/blog/deep-rl-q-part2.md

 </figure>

 - You're a mouse in this tiny maze.
 You always **start at the same starting point.**
 - The goal is **to eat the big pile of cheese at the bottom right-hand corner** and avoid the poison.
+After all, who doesn't like cheese?
 - The episode ends if we eat the poison, **eat the big pile of cheese or if we spent more than five steps.**
 - The learning rate is 0.1
 - The gamma (discount rate) is 0.99